KennyPeanuts/litter_priming_nutrients/analysis/CN_analysis.md

 ## Modified

-* 2019-April-19 - KF - added analysis of the CN results
+* 2019-04-19 - KF - added analysis of the CN results
 * 2020-11-01 - KF- worked on analysis of perc_C for the manuscript
 * 2020-11-05 - KF- worked on analysis of perc_N and CN for the manuscript
+* 2021-03-24 - KF- calculated the change in percent N of the leaves

 ## Authors